oooindefatigable/Battlefield-Portal-MCP/godot-mcp/README.md

 1. Go to **Cursor Settings** > **Features** > **MCP**
 2. Click on the **+ Add New MCP Server** button
 3. Fill out the form:
-   - Name: `godot` (or any name you prefer)
+   - Name: `bfportal` (or any name you prefer)
    - Type: `command`
-   - Command: `node /absolute/path/to/godot-mcp/build/index.js`
+   - Command: `node /absolute/path/to/bfportal-mcp/build/index.js`
 4. Click "Add"
 5. You may need to press the refresh button in the top right corner of the MCP server card to populate the tool list